 This site has security measures in place to protect the loss and alteration of information under our control.

 When we provide services, we want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
 These include small files known as cookies.
 They cannot be used to identify you personally.
+Learn more about the cookies on this website.

 These pieces of information are used to improve services for you through, for example: